Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Study Setting, Data, and Measurement

 We exclude pre-2002 and post-2013 projects due to missing satellite and covariate data for earlier periods, as well as missing project data in 2015-2016 for the 3-year group, which includes projects from 2014.
 We limit projects to African locations using a process described in the Data Appendix.
 We include projects labeled as ``year uncertain'' by AidData because they used the year of the first source mentioning the project.
 We include only projects in completed or implementation stages at the time of dataset publication, whose funding types and objectives met the OECD definition for Official Development Assistance (ODA), making them comparable to World Bank aid.
 Just like with World Bank aid, we include only locally targeted aid (location precisions 1-3).

 \paragraph{Defining Treatment/Control and Creating Panel Data.}

-As discussed previously and shown in Figure \ref{fig:UnitViz}, to define treatment and control groups and create panel data for each funder and sector, we define a neighborhood unit as part of the treatment group if any of the following three conditions is met: a precision 1 (exact) project lies within the 6.7 km neighborhood boundary, the neighborhood lies within a 25 km buffer around a precision 2 (near) project boundary, or the neighborhood lies within an all-ADM2 (precision 3) project area.
-If none of these conditions are fulfilled, the unit is assigned to the control group.
+As discussed previously and shown in Figure \ref{fig:UnitViz}, to define treatment and control groups and create panel data for each funder and sector, we define a neighborhood unit as part of the treatment group if any of the following three conditions is met: a precision 1 (exact) project lies within the \SpatialRes{} km neighborhood boundary, the neighborhood lies within a 25 km buffer around a precision 2 (near) project boundary, or the neighborhood lies within an all-ADM2 (precision 3) project area.\footnote{ Note that the ADM2‑based rule applies only to precision‑3 locations; when AidData reports precision‑1 or precision‑2 coordinates, we rely solely on the \SpatialRes{} km and 25 km square rules and do not treat entire ADM2s. } If none of these conditions are fulfilled, the unit is assigned to the control group.
 To avoid confounding at the country selection level, we exclude neighborhoods from the control group in countries where the funder did not conduct any projects in the sector of interest during the study period.

 Focusing on these higher-resolution locality resolutions, rather than country- or ADM1-level resolutions, is better aligned with how local aid projects are deployed and their efficiency compared to country assignments \citep{Dreher2015a,Winters2010}.
 Additionally, focusing on local aid enables us to leverage the proxy maps that World Bank and Chinese officials may have been using in allocating aid---unobserved by researchers---and proxied by satellite imagery.